Table of Contents

 Have you heard the expressions of sensory-friendly swim times and autism-friendly swimming lessons?
 Moreover, are you confused by them?
 There are a lot of phrases used to describe adaptive swim lessons for autism.
 In addition, there are different words used to sensory-friendly swim times.
 In general, sensory-friendly swimming and autism swimming lessons are similar.
-Both try to make accommodations for children with autism or other disabilities.
-But swim times refer to changes made at the pool itself.
-On the other hand, lessons refer to changes to the type of lesson.
-In this blog post you will learn about:
+Both of these terms describe making accommodations for children with autism or other disabilities.
+However, swim times refer to changes made at the pool itself.
+On the other hand, lessons refer to changes in the type of lesson.

 We were introduced to “Autism Swim” by a small regional autism association in Miramichi, New Brunswick, Canada, called the Autism Resources Miramichi.
 They completed the training, fundraising and now have community support swimming lessons for autism.
 We applaud their efforts to promote autism-friendly swimming lessons.

-The organization who originated Autism Swim is in Australia.
-Most noteworthy, it is a phenomenal program, please check it out.
-They provide autism and special needs swimming teacher courses.
-Furthermore, they are international.
-And, they train instructors.
-They include more disabilities than autism.
-In addition, not only do they cover water safety, but drowning and wandering too.
-Finally, their website also has resources for parents and swim programs themselves.
+The organization that originated Autism Swim is in Australia.
+Most noteworthy, this is a phenomenal program and we encourage everyone to learn more about this organization.
+Autism Swim provides international autism and special needs swimming teacher courses and they train instructors.
+Additionally, this organization has strived to provide services for more disabilities than autism.
+In addition, not only do they teach about water safety but also they cover topics such as drowning and wandering too.
+Finally, their website also has educational resources for parents and swim programs themselves.

-Additionally, parents and caregivers wonder about autism swimming as therapy itself.
-For instance, as an occupational therapy student, I was incredibly fortunate to participate in a placement where swimming was offered as part of occupational therapy treatment.
-Not only did it promote the development of play skills, but it also encouraged sensory-motor development.
-Most importantly, the children participating just had fun.
-Nevertheless, swimming is an incredible avenue to promote and develop many skills in children.
-In short, playfulness, fun for the sake of fun should not be overlooked either.
+Additionally, parents and caregivers are curious about autism swimming and the effectiveness of it as a form of therapy.
+Over the course of my past career in healthcare, education and community settings, including a summer camp, swimming was often part of therapy treatment.
+Not only does swimming promote the development of play skills, but it also encourages sensory-motor development.
+Most importantly, the children participating have fun!
+Swimming is an incredible avenue to promote and develop many skills in children.
+In short, the playfulness and fun factors over this activity should not be overlooked either.

 What is a sensory-friendly pool?

 In can be particularly challenging to find lessons for a child with autism.
 For example, if you cannot find autism-specific swimming lessons you may look for autism-friendly swimming times at an indoor or outdoor pool.
-Some pools have something called a sensory swim hour.
-Otherwise, this is sometimes called a sensory-friendly swim time.
+Some pools have a sensory swim hour or sometimes otherwise known as sensory-friendly swim time.
 Specifically, sensory-friendly pools usually offer specific times on specific dates where they make changes to the sensory experience at the pool.

 Sensory sensitivity that accompanies autism can make swimming a challenge.
 In fact, many people experience sensory sensitivity.
 Furthermore, many people, including people of all ages, and not just those with autism have a real challenge with their senses.
-Going swimming at an indoor or outdoor pool is rife with sensory experiences.
-For instance, there are changes in temperature.
-As well, there are changes in what you feel as you go into the water.
-Moreover, public pools are generally busy, noisy and bright.
-In addition, there can be bothersome fluorescent lights at indoor pools.
-Even more, equipment makes noise.
-Lifeguards blow whistles and that makes noise too.
-Thus, it is easy for anyone to experience sensory overload.
-And you have more than the five senses you might be thinking of too!
+Going swimming at an indoor or outdoor pool can be an overwhelming sensory experience.
+For instance, there are changes in temperature and sensations upon entering the water.
+Moreover, public pools are generally busy, noisy, and bright.
+There can be bothersome fluorescent lights at indoor pools.
+Noise can also be an issue stemming from things such as pool equipment and lifeguards blowing whistles.
+Therefore, it is easy for anyone to experience sensory overload in this type of environment.
+It is important to note that you have more than five senses and all eight senses are involved while swimming!